-A social worker spends 30 minutes preparing for a Parenting Support Group session which is open to the public.
+A social worker spends 30 minutes preparing for a Parenting Support Group session which is open to the public and offered via Zoom.
 12 people attend the session, which lasts 90 minutes.

-Category of Service Recipient: Service Recipients Not Uniquely Identified 120 minutes Service Recipient (Therapeutic Intervention) Workload 12 Attendance Days - Face-to-Face (Optional) One Group Session
+Category of Service Recipient: Service Recipients Not Uniquely Identified 120 minutes Service Recipient (Therapeutic Intervention) Workload 12 Attendance Days - Virtual - video One Group Session